varshasarathy/Miniproject/README.md

 ## Title of the Project
-CONTROLLING A SYSTEM WITH GEASTURE AND HANF TRACKING
+CONTROLLING A SYSTEM WITH GESTURE AND HANd TRACKING

 ## About
 <!--Detailed Description about the project-->